 decided to make as theirs a set of green beaded altar hangings.

-yesterday when he refused to come in the house, ÒI lost my partner - I don't
+when he refused to come in the house, ÒI lost my partner - I don't have anybody

 - I don't like mission now

-be mourned by the natives all over Alaska, for they loved him dearly, and they
+will be mourned by the natives all over Alaska, for they loved him dearly, and

 November 12th, Dr. Burke telegraphed that on November 11th, being Archdeacon

 Stuck's birthday, the white residents of Fort Yukon, eighteen or twenty in number,

 had met and subscribed $1,600 towards a memorial fund.